-(c)

-Figure 8.
-SIMONIC Measurement in various quarantine room (a) small room (18m2) (b) apartment room (24m2) (c) pavilion room (27m2).

-Next, we measure wearable device battery durability with the following methods:

-The specification of the battery used is a lithium battery with a model PL582728 with a capacity of 3500mAh, operating voltage of 3.7V, and a cut-off voltage of 3.2V.

-Configuration of battery settings with a combination of advertising intervals (100ms; 4000ms; 7000ms) and power modules (-23dBm; -6dBm; 0dBm; 6dBm), so that a total of 12 wearable devices will be measured simultaneously.

-Measurements were carried out for a total of 14 days in accordance with the recommendations for self-quarantine for COVID-19 patients, by measuring the battery voltage using a multimeter 7 times a day, namely every 05:00, 08:00, 11:00, 14:00, 17:00, 20:00 and 23:00 WIB.

-At the beginning of use, the battery voltage is between 3.96V to 4.05V.

-The results of measuring battery life on this wearable device can be seen in Fig. 9(a), (b) and (c).
-Fig. 9 shows that among the three advertising intervals tested, wearable devices with 100 ms intervals showed the fastest decrease in battery voltage when compared to 4000 ms and 7000 ms intervals whose voltage was still stable until day 14.
+The results of measuring battery life on this wearable device can be seen in Figures 9(a), (b), and (c).
+Figure 9 shows that among the three advertising intervals tested, wearable devices with 100 ms intervals showed the fastest decrease in battery voltage compared to 4000 ms and 7000 ms intervals whose voltage was still stable until day 14.
 This happens because the information sent by the wearable device will increase a lot if the advertising interval is getting shorter.
-For example, in 60 seconds, a wearable device with an advertising interval of 7000 ms will only send information 9 times, an advertising interval of 4000 ms 15 times, while an advertising interval of 100 ms will send information 600 times.
+For example, in 60 seconds, a wearable device with an advertising interval of 7000 ms will only send information nine times, an advertising interval of 4000 ms 15 times, while an advertising interval of 100 ms will send information 600 times.

-When viewed from the configuration of the power module, the configuration with the 6dBm power module will consume the battery the fastest when compared to other power modules.
-Next, to determine the power module that will be used, we carry out continuous measurements of the RSSI BLE wearable device by moving between rooms while holding the measuring instrument.
-The results can be seen in Fig. 9(d), where at the farthest distance from the measuring instrument, a wearable device with a 0dBm power module has the best RSSI value compared to -6 dBm and -23 dBm.
+When viewed from the power module configuration, the 6 dBm power module configuration will consume the battery the fastest compared to other power modules.
+Next, to determine the power module used, we carry out continuous measurements of the RSSI BLE wearable device by moving between rooms while holding the measuring instrument.
+The results can be seen in Figure 9(d), where at the farthest distance from the measuring instrument, a wearable device with a 0dBm power module has the best RSSI value compared to -6 dBm and -23 dBm.

-Based on the measurement results, the power module that will be applied to the wearable device is 0 dBm.
-Next, we measure battery life on wearable devices which use a 0 dBm power module with a different combination of advertising intervals: 100 ms, 4000 ms and 7000 ms. As can be seen in Fig. 9(e), the battery voltage with an advertising interval of 100 ms will drop to a voltage of 1.74 V. Meanwhile, for the 4000 ms and 7000 ms intervals, the battery voltage is more stable, which is estimated to last more than 30 days.
+Based on the measurement results, the power module applied to the wearable device is 0 dBm.
+Next, we measure battery life on wearable devices which use a 0 dBm power module with a different combination of advertising intervals: 100 ms, 4000 ms, and 7000 ms. As shown in Figure 9(e), the battery voltage with an advertising interval of 100 ms will drop to a voltage of 1.74 V. Meanwhile, for the 4000 ms and 7000 ms intervals, the battery voltage is more stable which is estimated to last more than 30 days.